 - Open its Wi-Fi hotspots to any American who needs them

 Some internet providers have already taken the pledge, while others are doing even more to ensure everyone has access to the internet for updates on the coronavirus pandemic.

 Which providers have pledged to Keep Americans Connected?

 More than 65 internet providers have taken the pledge, promising not to penalize residential and business customers with late fees or cut connections at a time when they are most needed.

-- The largest internet providers, such as AT&T, CenturyLink, Cox, Frontier, Mediacom, Spectrum, Verizon, Xfinity and Kinetic by Windstream have taken the pledge.
+- The largest internet providers, such as AT&T, CenturyLink, Cox, Frontier, Mediacom, Spectrum, Verizon, Xfinity and Windstream have taken the pledge.